tabiya-tech/tabiya-esco-datasets-and-tools/scripts/denormalized-occupation-skills/README.md

 # Denormalize Occupations to Skills relations

 Generate a denormalized occupations-to-skills relations file.
+The algorithm can optionally set a **limit** to the number of skills selected for the occupations, **restrict** the skills to only the essential and do **proportionate allocation** between competencies and knowledge.

 The script requires an _Input file_, an _ESCO Occupations file_, _ESCO Skills file and_ an _ESCO Occupations-Skills file_.